-To make the Recognized Doctor list, a doctor must be board certified in his or her practice specialty.
+To make the Recognized Doctor list, a doctor must be board certified.

 Limitations of Healthgrades Analysis

 While the Recognized Doctor list analysis may be valuable in identifying leading doctors, one should not use this information alone to determine the quality of care provided by a doctor.
 The analysis is limited by the following factors: